ciel-lang/CIEL/docs/scripting.md

 - Support for pre-hook and post-hook actions for commands, which allows invoking functions before and after the respective handler of the command is executed
 - Support for Bash and Zsh shell completions
 - and more.

+All *unknown* free arguments coming after your script name are passed along to the script in the `*script-args*` variable.
+This works:

+    $ ./simpleHTTPserver.lisp -b 4242

+However, in the following case the "-v" option would be intercepted by the ciel binary, because it is one of its known options:

+    $ ./simpleHTTPserver.lisp -v -b 4242

+To give "-v" to your script, use a double slash, as in:

+    $ ./simpleHTTPserver.lisp -- -v -b 4242

+Pull requests are accepted to make this better.

 ## Executable file and shebang line